KILTprotocol/kilt-workshop-101/README.md

-# KILT Workshop
+# KILT SDK Tutorial

-Welcome to the KILT tutorial!

-You will:
+Welcome, curious mind!

+The KILT SDK...

+===

+In this tutorial, you will:

 ✅ Get familiar with KILT's essential concepts and what they mean: `CTYPE`, `Claim`, `Attester`, and `Verifier`;
 ✅ Learn how to create an Identity with the KILT-SDK;